ICAD (software): History

 The ICAD system was very expensive, relatively, and was in the price range of high-end systems.
 Market dynamics couldn't support this as there may not have been sufficient differentiating factors between ICAD and the lower-end systems (or the promises from Dassault).
-KTI was absorbed by Dassault Systemes and ICAD is no longer considered the go-forward tool for knowledge-based engineering (KBE) applications by that company.
-Dassault Systemes is promoting a suite of tools oriented around version 5 of their popular CATIA CAD application, with Knowledgeware the replacement for ICAD.
+KTI was absorbed by Dassault Systèmes and ICAD is no longer considered the go-forward tool for knowledge-based engineering (KBE) applications by that company.
+Dassault Systèmes is promoting a suite of tools oriented around version 5 of their popular CATIA CAD application, with Knowledgeware the replacement for ICAD.

 As of 2005, things were still a bit unclear.
 ICAD 8.3 was delivered.

 The recent COE Aerospace Conference had a discussion about the futures of KBE.
 One issue involves the stacking of 'meta' issues within a computer model.
 How this is resolved, whether by more icons or the availability of an external language, remains to be seen.

 The Genworks GDL product (including kernel technology from the Gendl Project) is the nearest functional equivalent to ICAD currently available.